Isoko region: Economy

 The main economic activity is food crop farming.
 And the staple food crops include cassava and yams.
 There is also the widespread production of palm oil and palm kernels.
 Limited amount of hunting and fishing is also done.
 Women form a large proportion of the farming population.
 They also engage in trade of food crops for cash to meet other basic household needs.
 On market days, it is common to see Isoko women peddling their assorted goods around neighboring villages.

 Cassava is the source of most of the foods consumed by the Isoko people.
 Garri, starch meal (Ozi), Egu are cassava derivatives.

 Food crop production has been declining rapidly recently.
 This has been largely attributed to soil damage resulting from frequent crude oil spills from pipelines belonging to some of the major oil producing companies (including Shell Petroleum Development Company (SPDC), whose pipeline network transverse the landscape).
 This has led to large-scale frustrations with Shell Petroleum Development Company, and has resulted in skirmishes and, recently, kidnappings for ransom in some neighboring communities.

 Demographics

 There is no definitive population census figure on the region of Isoko and, indeed, most of Nigeria.
 The various Nigerian census figures have been controversial and are deemed unsupportable.

 Religion

-The Isoko people are predominantly Christians.
+The Isoko people are predominantly Christians such as the late Evangelist Cornelius Adam Igbudu who founded the Anglican Adam Preaching Society.
 Traditional worship still thrives despite the strong onslaught of Christian principles. "Ọghẹnẹ" is the word for God.
 Although it can be generally termed as traditional religion, there are however some practices that are peculiar to some Isoko community.
 For instance in the town of Emevor, some important festivals like "Idhu and Owhoru" which are celebrated annually and biannually.